How to Whiten Your Teeth While Using Invisalign

 You can also use low-dose whitening gels with the accompanying whitening trays during the time of day you are not wearing your clear teeth aligners.
 Or you can choose a whitening product that is specifically designed to be used with your aligner trays.

-You need to make sure that you brush and floss your teeth thoroughly after eating and before replacing the aligner trays.
+Clean properly.
+When using aligners, it is important to properly clean your teeth and aligner trays to help prevent tooth staining.
+Brush and floss your teeth thoroughly after eating and before replacing the aligner trays.
 Failure to do so can cause food to become trapped.
 The longer food stays on your teeth, the more likely it is to stain.
+Mouthwash and water flossers can help to completely clean your teeth as well.

+Hydrate with water.
 Drink plenty of water to wash away food residue.
 It’s a good idea to get in the habit of swishing water around your mouth after eating, even if it’s just a snack.

+Visit a dentist.
 Make sure you get your teeth professionally cleaned.
 Keep up with your dental appointments to prevent issues with your teeth, including staining.